• Skip to primary navigation

 Convincing Elderly People That They Are Hearing Phantom Sounds Can be Most Difficult!

 by Neil Bauman, Ph.D. © June 6, 2009 A concerned daughter wrote: My mother, who is 83, has hearing loss and lives alone in an apartment in a quiet area.
 My brother lives next door.
-She has been hearing phantom music for some years now, and we cannot get her to accept that […]
+She has been hearing phantom music for some years now, and we cannot get her to accept that it is […]

 Otosclerosis, Stapedectomies and MRIs